RishiKr3101/Trends/README.md

 ## step 1

-~ Install Flask : open cmd prompt or terminal and enter command " pip install flask " if you have Python 2 or less installed else enter command "pip3 install flask"
+~ Install Flask : open command prompt or terminal and enter command " pip install flask " if you have Python 2 or less installed else enter command "pip3 install flask"
 <br>
 <br>